bwake2012/OpenLibraryBrowser/Pods/PSOperations/README.md

 import PSOperations
 ```

-If you are using the HealthCapability or PassbookCapability you'll need to import them separately:
+If you are using the HealthCapability, PassbookCapability, CalendarCapability, LocationCapability or LocationOperation you'll need to import them separately:

 ```
 import PSOperationsHealth
 import PSOperationsPassbook
+import PSOperationsCalendar
+import PSOperationsLocation
 ```

-These features need to be in a separate framework otherwise they may cause App Store review rejection for importing `HealthKit` or `PassKit` but not actually using them.
+These features need to be in a separate framework otherwise they may cause App Store review rejection for importing `HealthKit`, `PassKit`, `EventKit` or `CoreLocation` but not actually using them.

 #### Create a Queue
 The OperationQueue is the heartbeat and is a subclass of NSOperationQueue: